Advanced Mathematical Economics

 Course quality and improvement

 I want this course to be of the highest possible quality, and I value your suggestions for improvement.
-You see last year's student survey results and my response to this year's mid-semester survey.
+You can see last year's student survey results and my response to this year's mid-semester survey.
 I have planned the following improvements for this year: